 - fibrous raw vegetables

-That said, with proper treatment or medication, up to 70 percent of people with sphincter of Oddi dysfunction experience long-term relief, depending on the type of SOD.
+With proper treatment or medication, up to 70 percent of people with sphincter of Oddi dysfunction experience long-term relief, depending on the type of SOD.

 Sphincter of Oddi dysfunction does not necessarily reduce a person’s life expectancy, though it can very much reduce their quality of life.
 Those with severe cases of sphincter of Oddi dysfunction may have a lower life expectancy than the general population and those with more mild cases of the disorder.